arno-di-loreto/apihandyman.io/_posts/2021-08-18-surviving-my-first-recorded-live-coding-session-part-3.md

 I could change my title but it was simple black text on white background, I wanted something with more style and if possible matching VS Code Style.
 Hopefully, while configuring VS Code to use the [Synthwave x Fluoromachine theme](https://marketplace.visualstudio.com/items?itemName=webrender.synthwave-x-fluoromachine), I discovered that VS Code theming relies on good old CSS and that this theme CSS was located in `$HOME/.vscode/extensions/webrender.synthwave-x-fluoromachine-0.0.12/synthwave-x-fluoromachine.css`.
-I copy/pasted the file in my workspace and added it to my index.html files then used some css classes defined for this theme: `monaco-editor` on body then `mtk6`, `mtk7` and `mtk8` on the various elements in my title, et voilà!
+I copy/pasted the file's content into a `index.css` file in my workspace and added it to my index.html files then used some css classes defined for this theme: `monaco-editor` on body then `mtk6`, `mtk7` and `mtk8` on the various elements in my title, et voilà!
-I had shiny neon styled titles.
+I now had shiny neon styled titles.

 {% code title:"Styling index.html" language:"html" %}
 <html>